Bigpop/learngit/readme.txt

+Git is a distributed version contral system.
-git is a verson control system git is a free software
+Git is free software distributed under the GPL.